oscdev-io/birdplan/docs/protocol-rip.md

 # accept

-The `accept` key contains a dictionary of route types we will accept:
+The `accept` key contains a dictionary of route types we will accept.
+Namely...

 * `default` - Allows us to accept a default route from RIP.
 The default is `False`.